Iodized Salt During Pregnancy: Benefits, Deficiency Risks & Best Iodine-Rich Foods (2026 Guide)

 • How much food is lost depends on the method; the most is lost in boiling and pressure cooking and the least in deep-frying.

-• You must consume two glasses of milk, two katori of curd, two full-boiled eggs, and one katori of spinach each day in order to guarantee that you achieve your daily requirements.
+• You must consume two glasses of milk, two katori of curd, two full-boiled eggs, and one katori of spinach each day in order to achieve your daily requirements.

-• Add Iodised-salt either after cooking or later in the cooking process.
+• Add Iodized-salt either after cooking or later in the cooking process.

 • Don’t keep it near the heat and steam in the kitchen.